ChaseChiga/proj_algos_mar_2024/lectures/WednesdayWeek4Outline.md

 ## Announcements:
 - Keep working on your group projects!
 Group projects are due this Thursday!
 Presentations will be TOMORROW in lecture.
-- The last day to submit core assignments is TOMORROW in lecture!
+- The last day to submit core assignments is TOMORROW!
 This includes the Group Project Complete assignment.
 - Last day to hand in discussion topics: TONIGHT (Wednesday) by 11:59 PM Pacific!
 - To pass the course:
     - At least 5 out of 8 discussion topics